-Abstract - This paper is an extension to earlier studies that examined the attractiveness of materials mixtures containing special nuclear materials (SNM) and alternate nuclear materials (ANM) associated with the PUREX, UREX, COEX, THOREX, and PYROX reprocessing schemes.
-This study extends the figure of merit (FOM) for evaluating attractiveness to cover a broad range of proliferant state and sub-national group capabilities.
-The primary conclusion of this study is that all fissile material needs to be rigorously safeguarded to detect diversion by a state and provided the highest levels of physical protection to prevent theft by sub-national groups; no "silver bullet" has been found that will permit the relaxation of current international safeguards or national physical security protection levels.
-This series of studies has been performed at the request of the United States Department of Energy (DOE) and is based on the calculation of "attractiveness levels" that are expressed in terms consistent with, but normally reserved for nuclear materials in DOE nuclear facilities.
+This paper is an extension to earlier studies [1,2] that examined the attractiveness of materials mixtures containing special nuclear materials (SNM) and alternate nuclear materials (ANM) associated with the PUREX, UREX, coextraction, THOREX, and PYROX reprocessing schemes.
+This study extends the figure of merit (FOM) for evaluating attractiveness to cover a broad range of proliferant State and sub-national group capabilities.
+This study also considers those materials that will be recycled and burned, possibly multiple times, in LWRs [e.g., plutonium in the form of mixed oxide (MOX) fuel].
+The primary conclusion of this study is that all fissile material needs to be rigorously safeguarded to detect diversion by a State and provided the highest levels of physical protection to prevent theft by sub-national groups; no "silver bullet" has been found that will permit the relaxation of current international safeguards or national physical security protection levels.
+This series of studies has been performed at the request of the United States Department of Energy (DOE) and is based on the calculation of "attractiveness levels" that are expressed in terms consistent with, but normally reserved for nuclear materials in DOE nuclear facilities [3].
 The expanded methodology and updated findings are presented.
 Additionally, how these attractiveness levels relate to proliferation resistance and physical security are discussed.

-I. INTRODUCTION
+INTRODUCTION

-The United States Department of Energy (DOE) requested an assessment of the attractiveness, from an international safeguards and national physical protection perspective, of the special nuclear materials (SNM) (i.e., Pu, $^{233}\text{U}$ , and $^{235}\text{U}$ ), alternate nuclear materials (ANM) (i.e., $^{237}\text{Np}$ and Am), and other actinides that have a critical mass (e.g., Cm) that are associated with reprocessing and are handled in forms largely decontaminated of fission products.
+The United States Department of Energy (DOE) requested an assessment of the attractiveness, from an international safeguards and national physical protection perspective, of the special nuclear materials (SNM) (i.e., Pu, ^{233}U , and ^{235}U), alternate nuclear materials (ANM) (i.e., ^{237}Np and Am), and other actinides that have a critical mass (e.g., Cm) that are associated with reprocessing and are handled in forms largely decontaminated of fission products.
 Each potential malefactor is unique in the material to which he has access and in the degree of sophistication he could utilize in weaponizing the material.
-Collectively, proliferant states and sub-national groups could consider a broad spectrum of SNM and ANM to be attractive for use in an explosive nuclear device.
+Collectively, proliferant States and sub-national groups could consider a broad spectrum of SNM and ANM to be attractive for use in an explosive nuclear device.
 This paper delineates a set of figures of merit (FOM) that are intended to explain the attractiveness or preferences for a range of nuclear materials across a span of credible nuclear adversaries.

-A credible nuclear threat from a sub-national group is different than that from a proliferant state.
+A credible nuclear threat from a sub-national group is different than that from a proliferant State.
 On the one hand, the perceived threat from a sub-national group is more dependent upon the fact that a device may produce any nuclear yield than it is upon the actual amount of yield.
 Even in a low technology, low quality device, any nuclear yield will, in most cases, vastly exceed the conventional explosive yield.
 Thus, any device capable of generating a nuclear yield in the hands of a sub-national group would meet their requirements.
-On the other hand, a proliferant state is likely to have a preference for materials that are more easily and efficiently fabricated into higher yield nuclear weapons than those materials of interest to a sub-national group.
+On the other hand, a proliferant State is likely to have a preference for materials that are more easily and efficiently fabricated into higher yield nuclear weapons than those materials of interest to a sub-national group.
 All SNM and ANM should be protected and safeguarded according to the highest level of attractiveness derived from both of these threats.